szymonrucinski/plan-doskonaly/README.md

     <img width="600" src="docs/images/interface_2.png"/>
 </p>

-How it works
+### How does it work?

-Before you start, please visit the 'start learning' section to familiarize yourself with the types of movie sets/cinematics.
+Before you start, please visit the [learn section ](https://plan-doskonaly.netlify.app/learn) section to familiarize yourself with the types of movie shots.
+It explains in Polish all the types of shots and their definitions with examples.

 <p align="center">
     <img width="400" src="docs/images/tutorial_2.png"/>